josecrdz1999/cosasfeas/README.md

 Which statement best describes a Product Owners responsability?

 - [x] Optimizing the value of the work the Scrum Team does

+308. ### Question308
+True or False: It is mandatory that the product increment be released to production at the end of each sprint.

+- [ ] True.
+- [x] False.